PHYSIOTHERAPY SERVICES > Lower limb injuries

-There are many lower limb injuries and pain, and many different causes.
+There are so many lower limb injuries and pain, and many different causes.
 Correct diagnosis is extremely important in determining the correct and most appropriate form of treatment.
-Prevalence of lower limb injuries are very common with daily actives and sporting environments.
-It often occurs as a result of sporting injuries, work related injuries, or everyday use.
-Lower limb pain can be caused by a number of things such as muscles, tendons, and joint.
-It can also be referred from your lower back, or referred pain from trigger points.
+Prevalence of lower limb injuries are very common with daily activities and sporting environments.
+It often occurs as a result of sporting injuries, work-related or just everyday use/overuse.
+Lower limb injuries can be caused by a number of things such as muscles, tendons, and joint.
+It can also be referred from lower back pain, or referred pain from trigger points.
 Lower limb pain responds significantly well to physiotherapy treatment.

 Hamstring injuries are very common and proven in many studies across all sports.
 This is one of the most common sporting injuries, especially in sports that involve kicking, sprinting, and other high-speed movements.
 Across varying sports, 1 in 5 and 1 in 10 total injuries are hamstring strains at the elite level.

 Through imaging or assessment, West Coast Health Physiotherapists are able toWe help you find the movements that set off your hamstring.
 We can also manage your rehabilitation plan and gradual progressions of increasing the amount of running & jumping activities in addition to a physiotherapist guided strengthening program.

 Knee pain or knee injuries are very broad, and there are many causes.
 Accurate diagnosis of the causes is crucial during assessment.
 Knee pain can arise from soft tissue injuries (e.g. ligament sprains and muscle strains), bone conditions (e.g. osteoarthritis, Osgood Schlatters Disease) and biomechanical dysfunction (e.g. Patellofemoral syndrome).
 Common injuries of the knee include:

 – Knee cap pain (fat pads, Chondromalacia patella, patella dislocation, patella femoral pain)